ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 WHAT ARE THE CLASSES AND TOPICS COVERED IN ITECH-STEM?

-We focus on 4 ITECH-STEM Domains in the summer camp:
+We focus on following ITECH-STEM Domains in this year’s summer camp:

 The camp includes instruction on ITECH domains.
-We also conduct STEM experiments and Virtual Reality activities at our camp.
 Our philosophy is based on project-based learning and hands-on projects.
 Students complete daily tasks and work on interconnected/interdisciplinary projects.

 WHAT IS SMALL GROUP INSTRUCTION?